 Having children is a life-changing and joyous experience for most parents, but it also comes with added expenses that can push the budgets of even the savviest savers.

-A 2018 government study shows that parents at a bare minimum can still expect to spend around $140–$170 a week to raise a child.
-However, it's not unusual for this figure to be far higher for most parents and guardians.
+A 2018 government study shows that parents could expect to spend around $140-$170 a week to raise a child.
+With the increases to cost of living in since then, the reality is parents are likely paying a lot more.

 What is the cost of raising a child in Australia?